 1. The Palace Hotel In San Francisco, CA

 Your trip to any city generally starts with the hotel you chose.
 I spent a lot of time online selecting The Palace Hotel In San Francisco.
 I wanted to find a hotel that I could easily reach by BART from the San Francisco Airport and that was in a safe area of town for me to be able to walk around and sight see.
 As I searched, I discovered a classic Gilded Age hotel that was perfectly located and looked too lovely to miss.
-The Palace Hotel, a Luxury Collection Hotel in San Francisco, was originally built in 1875 and was the largest and most costly hotel in the world at that time.
-The stunning features of this luxury hotel drew me in and it’s central location in the San Francisco Financial District, just blocks away from Union Square, and Chinatown sealed the deal.
+The Palace Hotel, a Luxury Collection Hotel in San Francisco, was originally built in 1875.
+It was the largest and most costly hotel in the world at that time.
+The stunning features of this luxury hotel drew me in.
+It’s central location in the San Francisco Financial District, just blocks away from Union Square, and Chinatown sealed the deal.

-As I rode up the BART escalator and emerged into the heart of San Francisco, I was blown away by the magical feeling in the air and the sight of The Palace Hotel looming over me in all of its beautiful brick, wrought iron, and gold overlay details.
+As I rode up the BART escalator and emerged into the heart of San Francisco, I was blown away by the magical feeling in the air.
+I got goosebumps at the sight of The Palace Hotel looming over me in all of its beautiful brick, wrought iron, and gold overlay details.
 In fact, I took a few minutes to soak it all in and window shop some of the stores before I actually went in to check in and drop off my bags.
 The interior of The Palace Hotel In San Francisco is just gorgeous from the lobby to the Garden Court.

-In fact, the Garden Court may just be the most spectacular interior space I have been inside of in the USA.
-The Garden Court’s stained glass dome atrium with Austrian crystal chandeliers is truly a spectacular San Francisco sight to see and a great way to be welcomed to San Fran.
-I had the pleasure of enjoying an amazing breakfast there (Lemon Poppy Seed Waffles topped with Citrus Marinated Strawberries, Whipped Ricotta, and Crystallized Basil).
+The Garden Court just may just be the most spectacular interior space I have been inside of in the USA.
+The Garden Court’s stained glass dome atrium with Austrian crystal chandeliers is truly a spectacular San Francisco sight to see.
+It was a great way to be welcomed to San Fran.
+I had the pleasure of enjoying an amazing breakfast there.
+Get the Lemon Poppy Seed Waffles topped with Citrus Marinated Strawberries, Whipped Ricotta, and Crystallized Basil.
+It was so good!
 Someday I plan to go back and enjoy an afternoon tea service at The Garden Court with my daughter.

 My whole stay at The Palace Hotel In San Francisco was quite lovely from the spacious rooms to a swim in their pool that offered views of the city.
 It made a great starting and ending point for my San Francisco trip.
 Even if you weren’t staying there, I would certainly not want to miss a meal at The Garden Court or a cocktail at the Pied Piper Bar.